unavi-xyz/unavi/docs/vision.md

   a prophetic artistic vision of The Wired as a psychic network and mirror of consciousness.
-  UNAVI treats Lain not as fiction but as myth: an intuition of what the internet could become (and has become) when interior life and technology converge.
+  UNAVI treats Lain not as fiction but as myth: an intuition of what the Internet could become (and has become) when interior life and technology converge.

 - **[Nick Land](https://en.wikipedia.org/wiki/Nick_Land)** and accelerationist
   philosophy — recognizing that technological systems possess autonomous tendencies of self-organization and escape.
-  UNAVI accepts this as fact but redirects it toward the renewal of human form within the storm, rather than accepting its dissolution.
+  UNAVI accepts this as fact but redirects our efforts toward the renewal of human form within the storm, rather than accepting its dissolution.

 ## The Wired Manifesto